Spring flowers and travel clothes for UK trip

 🕰️ Time zone: The entire UK is in one time zone, Greenwich Mean Time (GMT).
 From late March to late October, the whole country moves an hour forward to British Summer Time (BST).

-🚘 Car rentals: Americans can rent a car in the UK with a valid US driver’s license from any state.
-I recommend Discover Cars to find the best rental car prices.
-Driving in the UK is not for the faint of heart, and I recommend checking out my guide to driving in the UK before you set out!
+🚗 Car rentals: Americans can rent a car in the UK with a valid US driver’s license from any state.
+I use Discover Cars to find the best available rates anywhere in the UK.
+You can prepare to drive on the left with my guide to driving in the UK or get detailed video help with Tripiamo guides.

 UK Seasons